ansible/ansible/docs/docsite/rst/intro_windows.rst

 Certificate
 +++++++++++

-Certificate authentication is similar to SSH because it uses both a public and private key.
+Certificate authentication is similar to SSH because it uses both a public and private key to access a local Windows user account.
 This removes the need for using a password.

-This requires two variables that specify the path to both the PEM file containing the certificate and the related private key file.
+This requires two variables that specify the path to both the PEM file containing the certificate (cert_pem) and the related private key file (cert_key_pem).

     ansible_winrm_cert_pem:
     ansible_winrm_cert_key_pem: